About the Show

 Chicago Children’s Theatre’s 15th World Premiere production, My Wonderful Birthday Suit! was spun from a conversation between playwright Gloria Bond Clunie and Chicago Children’s Theatre Artistic Director Jacqueline Russell about Michael Tyler’s children’s book, The Skin You Live In.

-*If you have special seating accommodations, please inform the Box Office 72 hours before your performance.
+*If you require special seating accommodations, please inform Guest Services 72 hours before your performance.

 For guests attending any performance of My Wonderful Birthday Suit! who are blind or have low vision, we will offer a guided tour of the production on Saturday, February 3.
 This touch-tour allows for a deeper connection and understanding of the performance.
 Children and adults alike are allowed to touch portions of the scenery, props, and costumes while also meeting the cast and listening to them describe their characters and appearance.
 Sign up for the touch tour on February 3 at 1:45pm for My Wonderful Birthday Suit!